rackerlabs/support-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 ### Image-based migration

-The easiest way to migrate an existing server to a General Purpose server is to make an image your current server and deploy a new General Purpose server from that image.
+The easiest way to migrate an existing server to a General Purpose server is to make an image of your current server and deploy a new General Purpose server from that image.

 An image from a Classic or Standard server can build a General Purpose server that is one size larger.
 For example, a 1 GB Standard server image can build a 2 GB General Purpose server.
 If your Standard or Classic server is 8 GB or larger, you can’t perform an image-based migration because of the larger disk allotment on the older flavors.
-If you have an older Linux server, you might be able to resize it down to 4 GB or smaller, and then create an image that will build a General Purpose server.
+If you have an older Linux server you might be able to resize it down to 4 GB or smaller, and then create an image that will build a General Purpose server.

-To test whether or not image of your server use the steps in [this article](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image) for guidance, then try to restore the image to a new server.
+To test whether or not image of your server is too large, use the steps in [this article](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image) to try and restore the image to a new server.
 If the image size is too large for a General Purpose server, you won't have the option to create a General Purpose server.